 - 1. Windscreen wipers off and parked.

 - 2. Intermittent wipe.

 - 3. Slow wiper operation.

 - 4. High speed wiper operation.

+- 5. Intermittent wipe delay.

 Intermittent wipe

 When intermittent wipe is selected the delay between wipes can be varied.
 Turn the collar (5) to vary the delay from 1 second to 22 seconds.